petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/modern-intranets.md

 # Modern Intranets

-A modern intranet is a site that allows employees to share, collaborate, and communicate on one consistent platform.
+On a modern intranet, employees can share, collaborate, and communicate on one consistent platform.
 Liferay DXP’s ability to integrate with and aggregate content and functionality from a wide variety of systems saves employees time by providing personalized experiences.

 ## Target Audience

-Key decision makers for Modern Intranets are the head of HR or other HR leaders.
+Key decision makers for modern intranets are the head of HR or other HR leaders.
 IT leadership is also involved because of the interconnected nature of a modern intranet.

 * CHRO
 * Head of, Director of, VP of, Manager